Additional Accessibility Guides

 Check function of table by placing cursor in call A1 and pressing Tab.
 Ensure a logical reading order is followed.

-Do not use an invisible table for alignment or layout.
+Do not use tables for alignment or layout.

 Exporting Pressbooks